EberlyODL/phys211/rigid-bodies.md

 We are now ready to start the study of rotation of rigid bodies.

-To describe a rigid bodie's motion, we need more than just the mass, we need to know about
+To describe the motion of a rigid body, we need more than just the mass, we need to know about

 * Center of mass
 * Momentum of inertia.